-- Important: Reallocation of funding allows the recipient to reallocate funding between eligible categories within the same fiscal year.
-Requests to reallocate funds between existing aligible categories are only required when - a) the reallocated emount is above 20% or \$100,000 of the budget category identified in Annexe "A" whichever is less or - b) the reallocated amount results in the addition of new elliptile cost category (regardless of the amount or the percentage) or the removal of an existing elliptile cost category, or - di the total of the reallocated emports exceeds 20% of the total enrural budget of the contributor. - 1- Column E " Approved Budget " : From Cell E14 to E32, enter the following amounts for the year affected by the reallocation of funds: - .
-In Cell E14, enter Public Safety's contribution amount as per the approved agreement. - In Cell E15, enter the Province contribution amount as per the approved agreement. - From Cell E20 to E30, enter the total contribution amounts (PS and the Prevince), by eligible category, as per the approved agreement. - 2- Column G " Reallocated amounts " : From Cell G14 to G32, enter the amounts that you would like to reallocate as follow. - In Cell G14, enter the total of PS contribution amount that you wish to reallocate. - · In Cell G15, enter the total of the Province contribution amount that you wish to reallocated. - · From Cell G20 to G30, enter the total amounts (PS and the Province) that you wish to reallocated by eligible category. - 3- Column F Forecasted budget > : From Cell H14 to H32, enter the new budget amounts including the reallocations as follow: - In Cell H14, enter the total of PS contribution amount as per the approved agreement (same as £14) - In Cell H15, enter the total of the Province contribution amount as per the approved agreement (same as £15). - From Cell H20 to H30, enter the total of PS and the Province contribution amounts including the reallocated funding by eligible cost category. - 4- Justification: In Cell B34, briefly justify why the reallocation of funding between categories or to a new category is required.
-Enter in this section the print name and title of the appropriate authority that will sign and date the request.
+- " important " Reallocation of funding allows the recipient to reallocate funding between eliquitie categories within the same facet year Requests to realiscate funds between enishing elliptile categories are only required white - a) the mallocated expand v_i above 2015 or \$100,000 of the badget category steat fied in Arger $e^{[M]}$ whitever v_i has been be - b) the reallocated amount trisuits in the addition of new eligible cost category (regardless of the amount or the percentage) or the remains of an existing eligible cost category, or - all the total of the reallocated arealists exceeds 20% of the total arouni budget of the costobution - 1- Column E " Approved Budget " : From Coll E14 to E32, enter the following amounts for the year affected by the restoration of - In Coli E14, enter Public Safety's contribution amount as per the approved agreement. - .
+In Cell E15, enter the Province contribution amount as per the approved agreement. - · From Cell E20 to E30, enter the total contribution amounts (PS and the Province), by eligible category, as per the approved agreement - 2- Column G " Realiocated amounts " : From Cell G14 to G32, enter the amounts that you would like to reallocate as follow: - In Cett G14, enter the total of the Province contribution amount that you wish to reallocated.
+In Cell G15, enter the total of the Province contribution amount that you wish to reallocated. - · From Cell G20 to G30, enter the total amounts (PS and the Province) that you wish to reallocated by eligible category. - 3- Column F " Forecasted budget " : From Cell H14 to H32, enter the new audget amounts including the reallocations as forew; - In Cell H14, enter the total of PS contribution amount as per the approved agreement (same as E14) - .
+In Cell H15, enter the total of the Province contribution amount as por the approved agreement (same as E15). - · From Cell H20 to H30, enter the total of PS and the Province contribution amounts including the reallocated funding by eligible cost calegory. - 4- Justification; in Cell B34, briefly justify why the reallocation of funding between categories or to a new category is required.
+Enter in this section the punt name and title of the appropriate authority that will sign and date the request.